 - Reach out.
 Make or renew connections with others.
 Surrounding yourself with supportive family, friends, co-workers, or clergy and spiritual leaders can have a positive effect on your mental well-being and your ability to cope with stress.
 Volunteer in your community.

 - Take up a hobby.
-It may seem cliche, but when you engage in something enjoyable, it can soothe and calm your restless mind.
+When you engage in something enjoyable, it can soothe and calm your restless mind.
 Try reading, gardening, crafts, tinkering with electronics, fishing, carpentry, music — things that you don't get competitive or more stressed out about.

 - Relax.
-Physical activity, meditation, yoga, massage and other relaxation techniques can help you manage stress.
+Physical activity, meditation, yoga, massage, deep breathing and other relaxation techniques can help you manage stress.
 It doesn't matter which relaxation technique you choose.
 What matters is refocusing your attention to something calming and increasing awareness of your body.

 - Get professional help.
 If your stress management efforts aren't helpful enough, see your doctor.
 Chronic, uncontrolled stress can lead to a variety of potentially serious health problems, including depression and pain.